F-Joubert/F-Joubert/README.md

 ## About me
 - Software developer for a non-profit organisation
+- Studying Master of Computer Science
+- Keen to continue learning through collaboration and feedback

 <!--
 **F-Joubert/F-Joubert** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.